HaojieZheng/BadmintonScoreCounter/Readme.txt

-Badminton Score Counter 1.1
+Badminton Score Counter 1.2

 by Zheng Haojie

 == Introdution ==
-This is a simple project for me to get hands on with Android application programming
+This is a simple project for me to get hands on with Android application programming.

 == Change Log ==
+ 1.2    Fix Landscape mode
  1.1    Added player names to persistance storage
         Allow user to store photograph of player
  1.0    Published into Play Store with only score counting capability